kinvolk/traceloop/README.md

-# straceback
+# traceloop

-straceback is a command line tool to trace system calls in a similar way to strace but with some differences:
+traceloop is a command line tool to trace system calls in a similar way to strace but with some differences:
-- straceback uses BPF instead of ptrace
+- traceloop uses BPF instead of ptrace
-- straceback's tracing granularity is the control group (cgroup) instead of a process
+- traceloop's tracing granularity is the control group (cgroup) instead of a process
-- straceback's traces are recorded in a fast, in-memory, overwritable ring buffer like a flight recorder.
+- traceloop's traces are recorded in a fast, in-memory, overwritable ring buffer like a flight recorder.
 The tracing could be permanently enabled and inspected in case of crash.

-straceback could be used directly on the command line or via an HTTP interface.
+traceloop can be used directly on the command line or via an HTTP interface.

-straceback has been written to trace Kubernetes Pods with [Inspektor Gadget](https://github.com/kinvolk/inspektor-gadget), but it can as easily be used with systemd services that are in their own control groups (look for `.service` and `.scope` directories inside `/sys/fs/cgroup/unified/`).
+traceloop has been written to trace Kubernetes Pods with [Inspektor Gadget](https://github.com/kinvolk/inspektor-gadget), but it can as easily be used with systemd services that are in their own control groups (look for `.service` and `.scope` directories inside `/sys/fs/cgroup/unified/`).